 Check out Kawagoe Station Tourist Information Office (049 222-5556) if you’re interested.
 Arahata Noen (Kawagoe-shi, Saitama) and Musashi No Mura (Kazo, Saitama) are two of the popular sweet potato farms that offer digging tours in Saitama Prefecture.

-Kawagoe Festival Museum
+Kawagoe Festival Museum (Kawagoe Matsuri Kaikan)

-Shingashi River Canal Park
+Shingashi River Promenade

-Of all the places in Kawagoe, this river canal at the southwestern end of the Old Warehouse District is my favorite “off the beaten path” spot to rest or just hang out.
+Of all the places in Kawagoe, this river promenade at the southwestern end of the Old Warehouse District is my favorite “off the beaten path” spot to rest or just hang out.
 I’d usually go to this place to rest a bit before going back to my sister’s home nearby.
 Sometimes, I’d visit this spot just to watch the kois and the wild ducks or to take scenic photos of my stormtrooper action figures.

 Cranes and other animals also frequent here on some occasions.

 As compared to the canal at the back of the Kawagoe Hikawa Shrine, this particular part of the Shingashi River has been least mentioned (if at all) in any travel guide, both print and online.
 Which is why not so many people are passing here and making it a great spot to just chill out after hours of strolling around the Old Warehouse District.